 A big step toward perfect search

-Basically we use an army of agents for each search to get you a precise and nearly comprehensive list of people, companies, news articles, or really any entity on the web.
+We built Websets to enable these extremely valuable queries.
+For each search, we deploy an army of agents that use our custom embedding-based search algorithm to retrieve a precise and nearly comprehensive list of people, companies, news articles, or really any entity on the web that you want.

 Because Websets is designed specifically to search for entities with multiple criteria – and there does not exist such a benchmark online – we needed to create the benchmark.